How To Catch Up on Late Payments

-Once you have determined how much you have available you should call and talk to your creditors or anyone that you are behind with.
-Many companies will be able to work out a payment plan with you, in order to help you get caught up.
-In fact, you should try calling if you are afraid that you are going to fall behind.
-There is a lot that they can do to help if you communicate with them.
+Once you have determined how much you have available each month to put toward your late bills, you should call and talk to your creditors or anyone that you are behind with.
+Many companies will be able to work out a payment plan with you in order to help you get caught up.
+In fact, you should try calling even if you are just afraid that you are going to fall behind.

 Look for a Second Job

 You may need to take on a second job for a short time so that you can get caught up.
-This can be very temporary, but it can help you to clear up the mess and help you to get control of your finances.
-You may also consider selling things on e-Bay in order to raise money quickly.
-You may want to consider these part-time jobs that pay better than minimum wage.
-Be sure that all of the extra money you are earing is going directly toward getting caught up.
+This should be temporary, but it can help you get control of your finances that much faster.
+You may want to consider these part-time jobs that pay better than minimum wage and be sure that all of the extra money you are earn goes directly to your late bills.

 Start Saving for an Emergency

-To prevent this from happening, you should have a written monthly budget and you need to stick to it.
+The next step (and to prevent this from happening again) you should create a monthly budget and stick to it.
+No matter how much money you earn, you should always have a budget.
 You should pay particularly close attention to your variable expenses.
 You may be able to cut back in areas without feeling like you are.